How Much Does It Cost To Vectorize An Image?

 What Is Vector Art?

 Vector art is a form of digital graphic design that is known for its unique composition and adaptability.
-It is built on paths rather than pixels, which are defined by mathematical formulas – consisting of various points, curves, and angles.
+The shapes in the art are built with paths consisting of various points, curves, and angles which as defined by mathematical formulas, rather than pixels.

 This design structure allows for the following: